ColumbiaPython/Intro-to-Machine-Learning-for-Classification-Logistic-Regression-SVM-and-Naive-Bayes/README.md

-# Intro to Machine Learning for Classification: Logistic Regression and SVM
+# Intro to Machine Learning for Classification 1: Logistic Regression and SVM

 ## Part one: class organization
 1. Finish research proposal in Github as a readme file: a. what is your research question? b. why your dataset can answer the question?